haozhenWu/beautiful-jekyll/_posts/2016-09-27-CS638-Data-Science.md

 ##### Stage 1
 We decided to use scrapy and beautiful soup from Python as our primary packages to first collect the data we need.
-We are interested in movie related websites such as IMDB and Yahoo movive.
+We are interested in movie related websites such as IMDB and Yahoo movie.

-Group meeting Oct 01 :
+###### Group meeting Oct 01 :
 I created two spiders using Scrapy.
 First one named "top250_movie".
 This spider will go to the page [Top 250 rated movies from IMDB](http://www.imdb.com/chart/top?ref_=nv_mv_250_6) and extract information related to individual Url, Name and Year of each movie.
 Note: In order for you to successfully rerun the code, I expect you have already run throught the basic tutorial provided by [Scrapy](https://doc.scrapy.org/en/latest/intro/tutorial.html)

 Below code defines a spider named "top250_movie", the starting url is "start_urls" and for each part of the page that satisfy the structure I defined, extracts the data that is related to "url", "name" and "year".